-- 5. Using the services and assistance, as appropriate, of such organizations as the Small Business Administration and the Minority Business Development Agency of the Department of Commerce; and - 6.
-Requiring the prime contractor, if subcontracts are to be let, to take the affirmative steps listed in paragraphs (1) through (5) above. - This is the school board if specified in this policy (see # above) as the body to approve the purchase of commodities. - Used school buses, over two years old as defined in A.C.A. § 6-21-306(a), are exempt from bidding requirements. - A "sole source justification document" should be attached to the purchase order and maintained in the audit file for all commodities purchased as such.
-ADE stipulates the following seven (7) criteria that the justification must meet: - Why the service or product is needed; - The methods used to determine that a lack of responsible/responsive competition exists for the service or product; - How it was determined that the provider possesses exclusive capabilities; - Why the service or product is unique; - Whether or not there are patent or property rights which make the required service or product unavailable from other sources; - What the district would do if the provider/service product were no longer available; - Any program considerations which make the use of a "sole source" critical to the successful completion of the district's task. - A.C.A. § 6-21-304 specifically states the parameters required within the appeal process.
+- 6. Business Development Agency of the Department of Commerce; and - 7.
+Requiring the prime contractor, if subcontracts are to be let, to take the affirmative steps listed in paragraphs (1) through (5) above.

+- Used school buses, over two years old as defined in A.C.A. § 6-21-306(a), are exempt from bidding requirements. - A "sole source justification document" should be attached to the purchase order and maintained in the audit file for all commodities purchased as such.
+ADE stipulates the following seven (7) criteria that the justification must meet: - Why the service or product is needed; - The methods used to determine that a lack of responsible/responsive competition exists for the service or product; - How it was determined that the provider possesses exclusive capabilities; - Why the service or product is unique; - Whether or not there are patent or property rights which make the required service or product unavailable from other sources; - What the district would do if the provider/service product were no longer available; - Any program considerations which make the use of a "sole source" critical to the successful completion of the district's task. - A.C.A. § 6-21-304 specifically states the parameters required within the appeal process. - An example of when simply extending a contract without going through the bid process is prohibited includes certain purchase contracts for the child nutrition programs.